Broadband Development Conference

 How an IRS Rule is Unlocking Public Broadband Finance in Rural America

-• How a 63-20 nonprofit instrumentality works and why it qualifies for tax-exempt bond financing
+• How the structure works and why it qualifies for tax-exempt bond financing

-• How to stack grant dollars alongside bond proceeds to close the capital gap
+• How grant dollars and bond proceeds stack to close the capital gap

 • Why this model can be a genuine alternative to municipal ownership or private carrier deployment in underserved markets